BobDotCom/B-1B/readme-bone.txt

 - 2nd Method:
 -   Switches to L/R BLEED AIR from OFF
 -   Switch engines ENG 1,2,3,4 to ON (middle console, aft)
-- Note: In case only one APU is running, switch to CRSVR AIR to allow engines in other nacelle to be started (left APU starts engine 1,2; right APU ->3,4
+- Note: In case only one APU is running, switch to CRSVR AIR to allow engineslogitech in other nacelle to be started (left APU starts engine 1,2; right APU ->3,4
 - After engine start switch everything back to off, and switch off APUs now or after takeoff climb if you expect to use full power (short field takeoff)